chuot/rdio-scanner/docs/config.md

         // (object) Options definitions
         "options": {
+            // (boolean) Allows the automatic creation of systems/talkgroups not configured
+            // in the configuration file.
+            // Default value is true milliseconds
+            "autoPopulate": true,

             // (number) Delay in milliseconds before turning off the screen backlight when inactive
             // Default value is 5000 milliseconds
             "dimmerDelay": 5000,